Liverpool Corporation Waterworks: Water supply

 The Rivington Pike scheme gathered water from 10000 acre of moorland, in an area which supplied the River Ribble and the River Douglas.
 Hawksley planned to build five dams to impound his reservoirs, each with a central clay core and an earth embankment, with a slope of three-to-one on the upstream side and two-to-one on the downstream side.
 The upstream faces were protected by stone pitching, to prevent wave action eroding the dam, with supply shafts and a shaft to allow the release of compensation water constructed of blue brick upstream of the clay core, but within the structure of the dam.
 These linked to horizontal culverts, which passed beneath the dam.
 Although other schemes of the period assumed that spring water could be used untreated, Hawksley constructed 4 acre of slow sand filters to effectively filter the water before it entered a pipeline which was 17.3 mi long and 44 in in diameter.
 At the time it was the longest water supply pipeline to have been constructed.
 Three of the reservoirs, at Lower Rivington, Upper Rivington and Anglezarke, were used to hold water for consumption.
 Compensation water was stored in two further reservoirs built at a higher level, at Rake Brook and Lower Roddlesworth, and linked to the first three by an open channel called the Goit, which ran for 3.75 mi, and also served to collect water from the area between the two sets of reservoirs.
 The scheme as built impounded a total of 3040 e6impgal of water.

-In 1856, Liverpool Corporation Waterworks bought out Chorley Waterworks, authorised by an Act of Parliament obtained in April 1856.
+In 1856, Liverpool Corporation Waterworks bought out Chorley Waterworks, authorised by an act of Parliament, the Chorley Waterworks Transfer Act 1856 (19 & 20 Vict. c. v.), obtained in April 1856.
 Chorley also owned a reservoir on Rivington Pike, just to the east of Anglezarke.
 The High Bullough Reservoir had been built by John Frederick Bateman, who had estimated the cost of the project while working for Edwin Chadwick's Towns Improvement Company, and had then acted as engineer for the project.
 The reservoir was operational by 1850, with the outlet consisting of a pipe running through the dam, and supported by two masonry piers where it ran through the central clay puddle.
 The outlet valve was at the downstream end of the dam, and although this configuration is no longer thought to be good practice, there were no serious issues with the reservoir throughout its operational life.